sebastiangulzhaake/spot-bluelining/README.md

 # Caveats

-The goal points are written directly in the "bluelining.py" program as of now.
+The goal points are written directly in the "bluelining.py" code as of now.